con-dog/con-dog/README.md

 -->

 - I’m currently working on "Lightning"
-  - **Lightning** automates the creation of Selenium Scripts via drawing coloured boxes on webpage elements
+  - **Lightning** automates the creation of Selenium Scripts via drawing coloured boxes on webpage elements.
+It is a salvage project of the POC "Sillynium"